GenAI Client 1.3.3-SNAPSHOT API

 and input-log destinations.
 OpenAI uses properties such as OPENAI_API_KEY and

 OPENAI_BASE_URL.
-Claude uses ANTHROPIC_API_KEY and an optional
+Anthropic uses ANTHROPIC_API_KEY and an optional

 ANTHROPIC_BASE_URL.
 CodeMie uses credentials such as GENAI_USERNAME,

-GENAI_PASSWORD, and an optional AUTH_URL before delegating to its downstream endpoint.
+GENAI_PASSWORD, and an optional AUTH_URL before delegating to its downstream

 Tool registration is separate from provider creation.
 This allows applications to expose local capabilities only for the requests that need them and only for providers that support tool execution.
 Tool implementations may access host resources, call remote endpoints, or perform domain-specific operations, so production deployments should configure and restrict them deliberately.